15 Important Product Metrics You Should Track

 Product metrics show how users interact with your product.
 Your team can use these metrics to better understand what users find helpful, what keeps them coming back, and the best way to take them on a successful journey to becoming loyal customers.
 Tracking product metrics helps you monitor your business to make informed adjustments and continue to grow it.

 Product metrics can be divided into five main types: acquisition, activation, engagement, retention, and monetization.
-The first four represent the general user lifecycle through your product, whereas monetization can overlap with several stages in the customer lifecycle.
+The first four represent the general user lifecycle through your product, whereas can overlap with several stages in the customer lifecycle.

 Leading vs. lagging indicators